romeodandison/romeodandison/README.md

 # 👋 Hi there!
 I'm **Romeo Dandison**

-Welcome to my GitHub!
-I'm a passionate data scientist with a focus on extracting actionable insights from data, developing predictive models, and driving data-driven decisions.
+I am driven by a relentless curiosity to unravel the answers i seek,  data scientist with a focus on extracting actionable insights from data, developing predictive models, and driving data-driven decisions.

 ### 🔬 About Me
 - 📊 I specialize in **data analytics, machine learning,** and **statistical modeling**
-- 🔎 Currently exploring **advanced data science projects** and **ML engineering that predicts the price of financial instruments**
+- 🔎 Currently exploring **advanced data science projects** and **ML engineering that predicts the price of financial asset classes**
 - 🌱 Constantly learning new techniques and technologies to stay ahead in the field

 ### 🔧 Technologies & Tools